Dodaca/Fribbels-Epic-7-Optimizer-linux/README.md

 ![](https://i.imgur.com/vQ3tnol.png)

 # Linux Specific parts
 Most of the code relating to file paths have been changed to use nodes path module for cross compatibility.
-GPU acceleration works as long as you have an opencl implementation(Unfortunately this does not include Nvidia GPUs).
+GPU acceleration works as long as you have an opencl implementation.
 The Scapy packet capture is working although the program will ask for Password to run the required Python script with elevated Permissions.
-While Data is capture once Epic7 is opened the Program fails to correctly read the data.
-Will have to look into why that happens.
-As such unfortunately the Auto importer is not working at the moment.
+The Data capture, at least on my system, seems to be somewhat unstable.
+Make sure your system is running stable and your internet connection is properly setup.
+Due to running the Pythons script with elevated privilages it should work out of the box with most NFtable and IPtable firewall setup

 ## TODO
  - Test if auto updating with new units is working
- - Look into the gear importer and see why no Gear is being dedected inside the packages
+ - Bugfixing to a certain extend.

 ## Requirements
 - 64-bit Linux Installation